jroddev-droid/personal-portfolio/README.md

 ## Getting Started

+To view portfolio in a browser click the link

 To view the portfolio and the projects locally, follow these steps:

-1. Clone this repository: `git clone https://github.com/your-username/your-portfolio.git`
+1. Clone this repository: `git clone https://github.com/jroddev-droid/personal-portfolio.git`
-2. Navigate to the project directory: `cd your-portfolio`
+2. Navigate to the project directory: `cd personal-portfolio`
 3. Open the `index.html` file in your preferred web browser.

 ## Contact